 - Data Collection

-The system needs data as”learning material".
-Data can come from images, text, numbers, or user behavior. - Data cleaning and labeling
+The system requires data as “training data”.
+This data can come from images, text, numbers, or user behavior. - Data cleaning and labeling

 Raw Data is usually not immediately usable.
 A cleaning process is required for accurate analysis results. - Training (Model Training)